mantidproject/mantid/dev-docs/source/Standards/AlgorithmDocumentation.rst

 Algorithm documentation is stored in two places.

 * The code (.cpp / .h / .py) files: For strings that are needed in the GUI for tooltips etc.
-* The .rst file: For all other documentation, including the algorithm description and `usage examples <AlgorithmUsageExamples.html>`__.
+* The .rst file: For all other documentation, including the algorithm description and :ref:`usage examples <AlgorithmUsageExamples>`.

 The Code Files
 --------------